 - Interest rate on cash advances: Not offered

 - International transaction fee: 3.0%

 - Minimum credit limit: $3,000

 Reward yourself each year with a free domestic return flight with Qantas on selected routes after you first use your card with Qantas – such as to book flights or renew your Qantas Club membership.

-That's enough for a one-way upgrade from business class to first class on Qantas' flights from Australia to Los Angeles, Dallas/Fort Worth and Dubai, or from flexible economy or premium economy to business class on the same routes.
+The points bonus itself is enough for a one-way upgrade from business class to first class on Qantas' flights from Australia to Los Angeles, Dallas/Fort Worth and Dubai, or from flexible economy or premium economy to business class on the same routes.

 Airport lounge access: 2/5

-Those visits can be taken by the cardholder on two separate trips, or could be used at the same time to have your partner, friend or colleague join you – after which you can pay $55 per person, per visit for further access until the next year begins.
+Those visits can be taken by the cardholder on two separate trips, or could be used at the same time to have a partner, friend or colleague join you – after which you can pay $55 per person, per visit for further access until the next year begins.